WorksafeBC Authorized Industrial Mobile Hearing Testing

 In Industries with hazardous noise, workers are required to take an Annual Hearing Test.
 This test helps determine if your hearing is being damaged and what can be done to prevent further damage.

-With a modern fleet of seven mobiles, a fixed location and pool of certified technicians, Reliable offers a Hearing Conservation Program that’s second to none.
+With a modern fleet of eight mobiles, a fixed location and pool of certified technicians, Reliable offers a Hearing Conservation Program that’s second to none.
 Reliable is the Hearing Test provider of choice for all major construction projects throughout the lower mainland.
 Other clients include BC Hydro, FortisBC, Vancouver Canucks, YVR, Translink and the Cities of Vancouver, Surrey, Abbotsford & Pitt Meadows.

 Industrial Hearing Testing Questions & Answers